turingschool/mod-0-curriculum/session5/index.md

 The ability to critically examine a problem and break it down into smaller pieces is an essential skill of a developer that can be improved with practice.
 Breaking large problems into several smaller problems can help you in every step of the development process:

 - *Pseudocode*: Breaking apart coding challenges into steps is often referred to as <span class="vocab">pseudocode</span>.
-This is done by writing those steps in plain english (or whatever language you speak), and then those steps, can later be converted to code the computer understands.
+This is done by writing those steps in plain English (or whatever language you speak), and then those steps, can later be converted to code the computer understands.

 Pseudocoding can help keep your thoughts in order, especially helpful for when you may need to put a little research into HOW to accomplish all the steps involved.
-Further, pseudocode is an excellent approach to explaining code to your team because it is code-language agnostic, allowing non-technical teammates, or teammates who work with different code/technology, to understand your ideas more easily.
+Further, pseudocode is an excellent approach to explaining code to your team because it is programming language-agnostic, allowing non-technical teammates, or teammates who work with different code/technology, to understand your ideas more easily.

 ## Pseudocode - An Algorithm